Eight Important Things Neuropsychiatrists Do

 Neuropsychiatrists treat brain injuries

 The brain is powerful but quite sensitive.
 Any injury to the brain can change how it functions and how you see the world.
-The idea of becoming something else just because you injured your brain is quite scary, and there are many types of brain injuries one can experience.
+Brain injuries can significantly affect cognition, behavior, and personality, which can be distressing for many individuals.
+Additionally, there are many types of brain injuries one can experience.

 Some brain injuries are inherited, caused by a degenerative brain disorder, or have to do with brain trauma, such as fetal alcohol syndrome.
 An acquired brain injury (ABI) occurs after one's birth, and can be either traumatic or non-traumatic.

 As there are many types of brain injuries, and everyone responds to them differently, this means that you will never have two brain injuries that are exactly alike.
-While many studies suggest that once brain cells (neurons) are destroyed or damaged, they rarely regenerate, is possible for some brain injuries to heal over time.
-Other times, it may not heal, or it can be treated but never cured.
+While some types of brain damage may be permanent, the brain can adapt through neuroplasticity, and recovery varies depending on the injury.
 Neuropsychiatrists help by looking at your unique situation in order to determine a path of treatment.

-Neuropsychiatrists treat mental disorders stemming from brain injuries
+Neuropsychiatrists treat mental health conditions stemming from brain injuries

-Often, brain injuries can lead to the formation of a mental disorder.
+Often, brain injuries can lead to the development of a mental health condition.
 Someone who has dementia, for example, may experience depression or paranoia.
 Someone who has epilepsy may live with episodes of psychosis.
 A person who has a brain injury may feel more anxious or struggle with concentration.
 As you can see, many factors can influence the mind, and it's up to neuropsychiatrists to help the person who is living with such challenges.
-They can accomplish this through medicine, therapy, and by brain stimulation.
+They can accomplish this through medication when clinically appropriate, therapy, and brain stimulation.

 Neuropsychiatrists study how the brain changes

 After an injury, the brain’s structure and functioning can undergo considerable change.
-A neuropsychiatrist is designed to look at all the changes the brain makes and see how an injury will transform the brain.
-These observations allow for the neuropsychiatrist to make a treatment based on the new makeup of the brain, or they can learn how to prevent the injury in the first place.
+Neuropsychiatrists study how brain structure and function change and see how an injury will transform the brain.
+These observations allow for the neuropsychiatrist to make a treatment based on the unique presentation of the patient.

 Neuropsychiatrists treat many symptoms